asyncapi/glee/README.md

 After the installation is complete, follow the instructions to start the development server.

+If you have Docker installed, you can also create a container to run the development server by downloading the [docker-compose.yaml](https://example.com) file.
+Its usage is explained here [placeholder reference](https://example.com)

 > For more information on how to install AsyncAPI CLI, you can review [CLI installation documentation](https://www.asyncapi.com/docs/tools/cli/installation)

 ## Getting started